 Listeriosis is a serious foodborne illness caused by the bacterium Listeria monocytogenes.

-Listeriosis is a rare yet serious foodborne illness caused by the bacteria Listeria monocytogenes.
+Listeriosis is a rare, yet serious foodborne illness caused by the bacteria Listeria monocytogenes.
 With a mortality rate of 20–30%, it is crucial to understand the causes, symptoms, and preventative measures of this life-threatening illness.
-This article will explore the causes, effects, and preventative measures of Listeriosis and highlight past outbreaks, the measures taken in the US to control the spread of the disease, and new techniques that have been found effective in controlling Listeria contamination.
+In this article, we will delve into the reasons behind Listeriosis, its impact, and ways to prevent it.
+We will also discuss previous outbreaks, the efforts made in the US to curb its spread, and the latest techniques used to control Listeria contamination.

 Listeria bacteria are widely present in the environment and can survive temperatures as low as 24°F. As a result, food groups prone to Listeria contamination include: